Available for viewing in English/ Spanish

 Live Oak BBA has been Developing Bulls at LandAir for the January Sale the Past Few Years.

+In the Fall of 2021 LOBBA started a Heifer Marketing Program which Sold in March 2022.
 The Mission of this Program is to Grow and Condition Young Heifers on a Silage Based Ration, Obtaining Scan and Performance Data needed by the Current Market and Preparing them to Meet the Needs of Purebred Breeders.

 Lot 2 - Dave Moore - Diamond M Ranch